Weather-Routing-Research/Weather-Routing-Research.github.io/_posts/2023-09-21-elena-publication.md

 <img src="{{ page.featured_image }}" alt="Elena Fernández Aréizaga" width="100%"/>

 Dr. Fernández has hold very relevant roles during her academic career, like the presidency of the Association of European Operational Research Societies and her professorship at the University of Cádiz.
-She recently joined our project on weather routing, backed by the support of the BBVA Foundation.
+She recently joined our project on weather routing, backed by the support of the [BBVA Foundation](https://www.fbbva.es/) and [Agencia Estatal de Investigación](https://www.aei.gob.es/).

 We want to express our heartfelt congratulations to Dr. Fernández!